normseth/ci-demo/doc/narrative.md

 In each case, there are solid community cookbooks I can leverage.
 I'll wrap these using a single cookbook I create, rails_infrastructure:
-'knife cookbook create rails_infrastructure'
 My roles will reference recipes in rails_infrastructure in their run lists.
 Rails environment will derive from chef node environment.

 ...

 After a few iterations, I have my cookbook provisioning everything except the application deployment.
+It's [here] with the tag xxxx.
 I'll have some refactoring to do, but for now it's good enough.
 And once the node is converged, I have only a small set of commands to deploy the application:

 ```
 git clone https://github.com/normseth/microblog_ruby.git